-Where instructed we will look to renew the tenancy and apply a suitable rent review.
+Where instructed and so permitted under the regulations in place at the time we will look to renew the tenancy and apply a suitable rent review as part of our Tenancy Extension or Rent Review Service.
+Additional fees apply, see section "Additional Charges".